Themes in Animal Farm

 We see the impact of language and power through the character of Squealer who is presented as the head of propaganda He uses a variety of techniques to deliberately confuse the animals and continuously uses rhetorical questions to remind the animals about their lives under Mr Jones.
 This threat scares the animals back into submission.
 He uses impressive statistics which the animals struggle to argue against, his ability to use language to persuade enables the animals to be controlled.

 Napoleon also seeks to reduce language by anyone other than the pigs.
 He simplifies the language, reducing Old Major’s maxim to “four legs good, two legs bad”.
-This simple phrase becomes a chant which is used to silence any dissent amongst the less intelligent animals.
+This simple phrase becomes a chant which is used to silence any dissent among the less intelligent animals.
 Orwell also manipulates language in the way that he chooses to write the novella.
 His style is simple and transparent.
-‘Animal Farm’ is presented as a fairy tale or fable and this style allows the reader to understand the political allegory in a simple way, without having to understand the history behind it.
+‘Animal Farm’ is presented as a fairy tale or fable and this style allows the reader to understand the political allegory in a simple way.
 The symbols used are obvious, such as the farm representing Russia and Napoleon as Stalin.

-Exam focus: Could Orwell replicate Snowball through the novella?
-By using a fable and simple language, is he also trying to educate the masses against oppression?
+Exam focus: What does Snowball represent in the novella?
+By using a fable and simple language, is Orwell trying to educate the masses against oppression?

 Exam focus: Consider what Orwell’s views of religion might be here.
 Rather than religion simply creating hope, how can it also be leveraged to manipulate people?